Guerrilla Girls: Gorilla symbolism

 The gorilla is also typically associated with masculinity.
 The Met Museum poster is in part shocking because of its juxtaposition of the eroticized female odalisque body, and the large, snarling gorilla head.
 The addition of the head detracts from the male gaze and changes the way in which viewers are able to look at or understand the highly sexualized image.
 Further, the addition of the gorilla questions and modifies stereotypical notions of female beauty within Western art and popular culture, another stated goal of the Guerrilla Girls.

 Guerrilla Girls, who wear the masks of big, hairy, powerful jungle creatures whose beauty is hardly conventional ... believe all animals, large and small, are beautiful in their own way.

 Though this goal has never been explicitly stated by the group, in the history of Western art, primates have often been associated with the visual arts, and with the figure of the artist.
 The idea of ars simia naturae ("art the ape of nature") maintains that the job of art is to "ape", or faithfully copy and represent nature.
 This was an idea first popularized by Renaissance thinker Giovanni Boccaccio who alleged that "the artist in imitating nature only follows Nature's own command".

 Legacy

-The group Ridykeulous overwrote the 1988 Gorilla Girls' poster The Advantages of Being a Woman Lesbian Artis with their own messages in 2007.
+The group Ridykeulous overwrote the 1988 Gorilla Girls' poster The Advantages of Being a Woman Artist with their own messages in 2007.